bpoconnor/WABA/README.md

-## DFA.CANCOR
+## WABA

 [Brian P. O'Connor](https://people.ok.ubc.ca/brioconn/boconnor.html)

 ---

-DFA.CANCOR is an [R](https://www.r-project.org) package with functions that produce SPSS- and SAS-like output for linear discriminant function analysis and canonical correlation analysis.
+WABA is an [R](https://www.r-project.org) package with functions for conducting Within-and-Between-Analysis for Groups and Dyads.

 ---